mslatour/oertutor/README.md

 Running
 -------
-Start the django server.
+Start the mysql server.

     sudo service mysqld start

-Make sure you are in the working directory
+Make sure you are in the working directory, activate the virtual environment and run the django server.

     . venv/bin/activate
     python manage.py runserver # Default: http://127.0.0.1:8000